JeremyRiyadi/Customer-Segmentation-Clustering/README.md

 ## 🧹 Data Preprocessing

-Langkah-langkah preprocessing yang dilakukan antara lain:
+The preprocessing steps taken include:

-* Konversi `Birth Date` menjadi `Age`
+* Converting `Birth Date` to `Age`
-* Encoding fitur kategorikal menggunakan One-Hot Encoding
+* Encoding categorical features using One-Hot Encoding
-* Menangani missing values
+* Handling missing values
-* Normalisasi data numerik (MinMaxScaler)
+* Normalizing numeric data (MinMaxScaler)
-* Seleksi fitur yang relevan untuk klasterisasi
+* Selecting relevant features for clustering

 ---

 ## 📊 Exploratory Data Analysis (EDA)

-Beberapa analisis dan visualisasi yang dilakukan:
+Some of the analyses and visualizations performed:

-* Distribusi umur pelanggan
+* Customer age distribution
-* Perbandingan jenis kelamin pelanggan
+* Customer gender comparison
-* Distribusi nilai pembelian (`Purchase Amount`)
+* Purchase Amount distribution
-* Korelasi antar fitur numerik
+* Correlation between numeric features
-* Analisis hubungan antara status langganan dan frekuensi pembelian
+* Analysis of the relationship between subscription status and purchase frequency

 ---

 ## 🔍 Clustering Approach

-### Metode:
+### Method:

 * **K-Means Clustering**
-* Penentuan jumlah klaster menggunakan:
+* Determining the number of clusters using:

 * **Elbow Method**
 * **Silhouette Score**

-### Hasil:
+### Results:

-* Optimal cluster ditemukan pada `k = X` (tergantung hasil silhouette atau elbow)
+* Optimal cluster found at `k = X` (depending on silhouette or elbow results)
-* Visualisasi hasil clustering dengan PCA (2D)
+* Visualization of clustering results with PCA (2D)
-* Analisis karakteristik masing-masing klaster (misalnya: cluster A berisi pelanggan muda dengan pembelian tinggi, cluster B berisi pelanggan pasif dengan transaksi sedikit, dst.)
+* Analysis of the characteristics of each cluster (for example: cluster A contains young customers with high purchases, cluster B contains passive customers with few transactions, etc.)

 ---

 ## 📈 Evaluation

-* Visualisasi inertia dan silhouette score menunjukkan bahwa pembagian klaster cukup baik.
+* Visualization of inertia and silhouette score shows that the cluster division is quite good.
-* Interpretasi tiap klaster berdasarkan:
+* Interpretation of each cluster based on:

-  * Umur
+* Age
-  * Nilai belanja
+* Shopping value
-  * Frekuensi pembelian
+* Purchase frequency
-  * Preferensi metode pembayaran dan langganan
+* Payment method and subscription preferences

 ---

 ## 📌 Conclusion

-* Clustering berhasil membagi pelanggan ke dalam beberapa segmen yang berbeda berdasarkan perilaku dan demografi.
+* Clustering successfully divides customers into several different segments based on behavior and demographics
-* Hasil segmentasi dapat digunakan oleh tim marketing untuk strategi pemasaran yang lebih tertarget (misalnya targeting khusus untuk pelanggan dengan frekuensi tinggi atau nilai pembelian rendah tapi potensial).
+* Segmentation results can be used by the marketing team for more targeted marketing strategies (e.g. targeting specifically for customers with high frequency or low purchase value but potential)

 ---

 ## 📁 File

-* `2A.tsv` - Dataset transaksi pelanggan
+* `2A.tsv` - Customer transaction dataset
-* `clustering.ipynb` - Notebook analisis dan clustering
+* `clustering.ipynb` - Analysis and clustering notebook
-* `README.md` - Dokumentasi ini
+* `README.md` - This documentation